Vincibean/DIY-PR-Board/beginner-bodyweight-workout.md

 *   15 Second Plank.
 *   30 Jumping jacks.

-In a [circuit routine](https://www.nerdfitness.com/blog/circuit-training-build-some-muscles-burn-some-fat/), you’ll do each exercise in succession without a break in between (if you’re able).
+In a circuit routine, you’ll do each exercise in succession without a break in between, if you’re able.

-*   Once you’ve finished all exercises in the circuit, do it again.
+Once you’ve finished all exercises in the circuit, do it again.

-*   If you’re still able after the 2nd run through, go for a third.
+If you’re still able after the 2nd run through, go for a third.

 Because all of these exercises come one after another, you’re bound to get tired – and that’s okay!